Accreditation

 Credit Types

-- CFPC Mainpro+ Certified credits (group or feedback) for family physicians
+CFPC credits for family physicians:

 Notes

-CPD credits are for the learners on whom the needs assessment has been done.
+CPD credits are only for the learners

+The need assessment identifies learning gaps of the intended target audience of learners.
 Planners are not eligible to receive the same CPD credits that are attached to a formalized program (ie. one that has formal credits, registration & certificates).
 Instead, planners, speakers, facilitators, instructors, etc., may self-claim self-learning credits.

 Meetings that are 100% interactive, in which everyone has equal input, are not eligible for the formal credits that UBC CPD can provide.
 An activity that is a needs assessment/planning session is often the phase prior to arriving at the final program that may be eligible for CPD credits.